How to open a company bank account in Denmark?

 There are no “easy” banks but most of our clients use Nordea, Danske Bank or Nykredit.

 Banks like “Jyske Bank” is usually not worth trying, unless you want to have a large extra cost for an audit every year.
-This is because some banks, including Jyske Bank, started to require that your company is audited in order to open a bank account.
+This is because some banks, including Jyske Bank, started to require that your company be audited in order to open a bank account.
 An audit will typically cost 20.000-50.000 DKK + VAT per year.

 An annual audit is not required by law for smaller companies in Denmark, so this is just an extra cost to satisfy the requirement from the bank.